puppetlabs/puppet-docs/source/guides/scaling_multiple_masters.markdown

 >     SSLProxyEngine On
 >     ProxyPassMatch ^/([^/]+/certificate.*)$ https://puppetca.example.com:8140/$1
 >
-> This change must be made to the Apache configuration on every Puppet master server other than the one serving as the CA. No changes need to be made to agent nodes' configurations.
+> This change must be made to the Apache configuration on every puppet master server other than the one serving as the CA. No changes need to be made to agent nodes' configurations.
 >
 > Additionally, the CA master must allow the nodes to download the certificate revocation list via the proxy, without authentication - certificate requests and retrieval of signed certificates are allowed by default, but not CRLs.
 Add the following to the CA master's `auth.conf`:
 >